Recommended dog aggression books, tools and resources

 PetSafe Treat & Train Remote Reward Dog Trainer

-The original remote control treat dispenser designed be a veterinary behaviourist years ago and continually improved since.
+The original remote control treat dispenser was designed by a veterinary behaviorist years ago and continually improved since.

 Dog Training Food Tube